vvvv/The-Gray-Book/reference/libraries/3d/gpu-debugging.md

 For more information on how to use the Performance Counter Viewer, refer to the official RenderDoc documentation: [Performance Counter Viewer in RenderDoc](https://renderdoc.org/docs/window/performance_counter_viewer.html).

 For further details on using RenderDoc, including advanced features like shader debugging and performance counters, refer to the official [RenderDoc documentation](https://renderdoc.org/docs/).

+### Enabling the D3D11 debug layer

+It's also possible to enable the [D3D11 debug layer](https://learn.microsoft.com/en-us/windows/win32/direct3d11/overviews-direct3d-11-devices-layers) and capture its output with tools like [DebugView](https://learn.microsoft.com/en-us/sysinternals/downloads/debugview).

+To enable the debug layer one needs to
+  1. Enable the optional Windows feature "Graphics Tool" - for detailed instruction see above linke
+  2. Start vvvv.exe with `--debug-gpu` - tells vvvv to create a D3D11 debug device

+Note that when also enabling RenderDoc as well, DebugView no longer seems to be able to capture information.